garretchristensen/BestPracticesManual/Manual.md

 Plan\*." *The Quarterly Journal of Economics* 127 (4): 1755-1812.
 doi:10.1093/qje/qje027.

-Chan A, Hr√≥bjartsson A, Haahr MT, G√∏tzsche PC, and Altman DG.
+Chan A, Hróbjartsson A, Haahr MT, Gøtzsche PC, and Altman DG.
 2004.
 "Empirical Evidence for Selective Reporting of Outcomes in Randomized
 Trials: Comparison of Protocols to Published Articles." *JAMA* 291 (20):
 2457-65. doi:10.1001/jama.291.20.2457.